Racingwind/PhotoLabs/README.md

 Users are also able to click on each photo to bring up a modal containing a full resolution of the photo along with other similar photos

 ## Screenshots
+The photo list page
 !["The photo list page"](https://github.com/Racingwind/PhotoLabs/blob/main/docs/HomePage.PNG?raw=true)

+One of the photo card open in a modal
 !["One of the photo card open in a modal"](https://github.com/Racingwind/PhotoLabs/blob/main/docs/Modal.PNG?raw=true)

 ## Setup